 If the user chooses to name a buffer, uniquification is preempted and no

 other buffer names are changed."

 (defcustom uniquify-min-dir-content 0

-"*Minimum number of directory name components included in buffer name."
+"*Minimum parts of directory name included in buffer name."

 (defcustom uniquify-separator nil